You are here

 See Financial support for adults for how charges for social care support services are calculated, information about Personal Budgets and Direct Payments, plus other support available with managing money.

-Attendance Allowance is a benefit that you might be able to claim if you’re over State Pension age, need help with care or have an illness or disability.
+Attendance Allowance is a benefit that you might be able to claim if you’re over State Pension age, need help with care and have an illness or disability.

 Getting help with housework, gardening and other tasks